-The study of world languages prepares the conscientious student for graduate school, teaching, international business, the travel industry, social work, foreign missions, and work in volunteer agencies such as the Peace Corps and Doctors Without Borders.
+The study of world languages prepares the conscientious student for graduate school, teaching, international business, the travel industry, social work, foreign missions, and work in volunteer agencies such as the Peace Corps and Doctors without Borders.
 Language students are encouraged to take advantage of the many study abroad opportunities available.
-Students of French may wish to consider a major in Language and International Studies (LIS).
-Language study is also a valuable complement to other majors such as Political Science, Business, Art, English, History, and Theatre.
-In accordance with guidelines from the Common European Framework (CEF), and more specifically with the national guidelines (5Cs) from the American Council on the Teaching of Foreign Languages (ACTFL), all world language students at Georgetown College will:
+A language major or minor is also a valuable complement to other majors such as Political Science, Business, Art, English, History, and Theatre.
+A major and minor are offered in Spanish, and minors are also offered in Asian Studies and Classics.
+Majors, minors, and general education students reach different levels of proficiency; however, in accordance with guidelines from the Common European Framework (CEF), and more specifically with the national guidelines (5Cs) from the American Council on the Teaching of Foreign Languages (ACTFL), all world language students at Georgetown College will: